matt4biz/oak/README.md

-	eng    pop the top of stack and set engineering notation (scientific notation, but exponents are multiples of 3) fix    pop the top of stack and set fixed precision over   duplicate the second-from-top item onto the stack {w,z,y,x} -> {z,y,x,y}
+	eng    pop the top of stack and set engineering notation (scientific notation, but exponents are multiples of 3) fix    pop the top of stack and set fixed precision load   pop a string off the stack and read the machine's state from that file; overwrites the current state over   duplicate the second-from-top item onto the stack {w,z,y,x} -> {z,y,x,y}
 	roll   roll the top of stack to the bottom
 	       {w,z,y,x} -> {x,w,z,y}
-	save   pop a string off the stack and save the machine's state into that file (for a future "load") sci    pop the top of stack and set scientific format status display current modes; leaves stack unchanged swap   swap the top two items
+	save   pop a string off the stack and save the machine's state into that file
+	sci    pop the top of stack and set scientific format status display current modes; leaves stack unchanged swap   swap the top two items